Shutting down the BibleScholar Alexa application

 - Just finding time to decommission an app can be hard.

-- I have known this was costing me $$ for a few years, and yet it sat there, doing ~nothing.
+- I have known this was costing me $$ for a few years, and yet it sat there, doing almost nothing.

-- Today ripping out the whole app and writing this article this took me ~2 hours.
+- Today ripping out the whole app and writing this article took me about 2 hours.

 - I'm thankful for a few features in AWS Billing.

-- Granular reporting: It made it fairly easy for me to find what I am being charged for.
+- Granular reporting: This made it fairly easy for me to find what I am being charged for.

-- AWS Billing alerts: That's how I was alerted that prices were going up in the first place!
+- AWS Billing alerts: This (+ a few emails from Amazon about price changes over the years) was how I was alerted that prices were going up in the first place!

 - Deploying into a separate region was a good idea.

-- Even with the details in billing, it would have been annoying to tell which services belonged to which app.
+- Even with the details in billing, it would have been annoying to understand which services belonged to which app.

-- Doing per-app / per-account boundaries may be a good idea going forward, esp if I don't deploy the whole infra using something like Terraform.
+- Setting up per-app / per-account boundaries may be a good idea going forward, especially if I don't deploy the whole infra using something like Terraform.
+That way it's easy to remove everything by deleting a whole account.

 - Re-hydrating old tech takes time.

-- Just getting this blog up and running again took ~20 minutes.
-I was working on a new laptop, so needed to set up a passkey with MFA, create a register SSH keys, clone repos, set up development environments, etc.
+- Just getting this blog up and running again took about 20 minutes.
+I was working on a new laptop, so I needed to set up Github, which meant creating a passkey with MFA, creating and registering SSH keys, cloning repos, setting up development environments, etc.

-I hope to have some good excuses to fiddle more with techology going forward as a I recently started a new role in at Visa leading Product for some next generation ML Platforms.
+I hope to have some good excuses to fiddle more with AWS tech going forward as I recently started a new role at Visa leading Product for some of our next generation ML Platforms.
+So the next blog may be a build report vs a tear down report.